-The SEC has in the past adopted interim rules requiring reporting of all short positions above a certain de minimis threshold and may adopt rules requiring monthly public disclosure in the future.
+The SEC has adopted new rules that require managers to file monthly confidential reports with the SEC regarding equity short sales and related activity.
+Under the new rules, the SEC will publicly disclose aggregated short position information on a monthly basis.
+The SEC also adopted a rule that will require reporting and public disclosure of securities loan transaction information (not including party names); this may include, but is not limited to, information about securities loans entered into in connection with short sales.
 In addition, other non-U.S. jurisdictions where the fund may trade have adopted reporting requirements.
 If the fund's short positions or its strategy become generally known, the fund's ability to implement its investment strategy could be adversely affected.
 In particular, other investors could cause a "short squeeze" in the securities held short by the fund forcing the fund to cover its positions at a loss.
 Such reporting requirements may also limit the fund's ability to access management and other personnel at certain companies where the fund seeks to take a short position.
 In addition, if other investors engage in copycat behavior by taking positions in the same issuers as the fund, the cost of borrowing securities to sell short could increase drastically and the availability of such securities to the fund could decrease drastically.
 Such events could make a fund unable to execute its investment strategy.
 Short sales are also subject to certain SEC regulations.
 If the SEC were to adopt additional restrictions on short sales, they could restrict the fund's ability to engage in short sales in certain circumstances.
 The SEC and regulatory authorities in other jurisdictions may adopt (and in certain cases, have adopted) bans on new or increases in short sales of certain securities, including short positions on such securities acquired through swaps, in response to market events.
 Bans on short selling and such short positions may make it impossible for the fund to execute certain investment strategies and may have a material adverse effect on the fund's ability to generate returns.